-Wouldn’t it be nice if all of those beautiful pantries that you see on Pinterest were actually practical?
-Seriously, who wants the kids’ food on the top shelf where they can’t reach it?
-I don’t know about you, but I don’t want to constantly help them to get it down.
-I want the food in there based off of what is used most, not what looks the best.
-As you’re organizing your pantry and food, focus on that and start there!
+Wouldn't it be nice if all of those beautiful pantries that you see on Pinterest were actually practical?
+Seriously, who wants the kids' food on the top shelf where they can't reach it?
+Having to constantly help them get it down is no fun.
+You want the food in there based off of what is used most, not what looks the best.
+As you're organizing your pantry and food, focus on that and start there!

 Group all of your foods together that you use the most.
-Put them where it would be most convenient for you to grab them from.
-For me, that’s at eye-level, at the front.
-For all of the foods that your kids use the most, put them lower at their eye level so that they can easily reach them.
-I’m looking out for you and your sanity, mama!
+Put them where it would be most convenient for you to grab them.
+Usually, that's at eye-level, at the front.
+Put all the foods your kids use the most lower at their eye level so they can easily reach them.
+We're looking out for you and your sanity, mama!

-As you’re working on your pantry organization, really think about what makes the most sense.
-Put those items that you don’t use as much in the back and at the top and bottom of the pantry.
+As you're working on your pantry organization, really think about what makes the most sense.
+Put those items you don't use as much in the back and at the top and bottom of the pantry.

 USE STORAGE BASKETS TO ORGANIZE

-Using storage baskets for my pantry organization has really changed my world.
-Before baskets, I would try my hardest to keep everything organized.
-But it never failed that something would get put in the back of the shelf.
-I couldn’t keep track of what was old and needed to be used, or even what I had.
-I went from stacking food and cans to keeping them in storage baskets and I’ve never looked back!
+Using storage baskets for our pantry organization has really changed our world.
+Before baskets, we would try really hard to keep everything organized.
+But it never failed that something would get put at the back of the shelf.
+It's so hard to keep track of what's old and needed to be used first, or even what you have.
+Stop stacking food cans and keep them in storage baskets instead and never look back!

 - Organize each basket by category, which keeps like things together.
 It also helps you to rotate your food.
 You'll love how much it'll help cut down on waste.
 Score!